Sandeepkasturi/Sandeepkasturi/README.md

 Founder of SKAV TECH
 ---------------

-I've been learning to code for 5 years, after switching careers.
+I've been learning AI Technologies since 2020, after switching careers.
 I started with HTML, but have really found a passion for AI Development and I started SKAV a NO CODE Development platform combined with AI tools and Experienced Programmers.
 I choose Diploma level Intelligence for my SKAV.

 * 🌍  I'm based in India
 * 🖥️  Our [Company](http://skavtech.wegic.app)